 - Testimonial - this can be from a service user, project owner or other - max 150 words

-Please consider why your nomination should be considered for the award.
+Please ensure to include key details as to why your nomination should be considered for the award.
 Concentrate on specific areas of delivery and projects with proven results.

 When will the shortlist be announced?

 The awards dinner will take place on the evening of the first day of the Digital Health and Care conference, on the 20th February at the Waldorf Astoria in Edinburgh.
 Each shortlisted nominee will receive one free place to the dinner.

 Our expert panel of judges and draw up a shortlist of three for each category.
 They will then review the shortlist and select the winners in each of the categories.

 The winners will be announced at the awards dinner on the 20th February, after day one of the Digital Health and Care conference.
 More information about the conference can be found here.